grnet/okeanos-LoD/CI/master/README.md

 # Files Arrangement
-For everything to work properly, place `create.sh`, `destroy.sh` and `utils.py`inside the same directory.
+For everything to work properly, place `create.sh`,`destroy.sh`,`manage_application.py`,`manage_lambda_instance.py`, `utils.py` and the application you want to start on the lambda instance inside the same directory.

+Note that, the name of the application file is hardcoded inside the `create.sh` file.
+The default name is `stream-1.0-jar-with-dependencies.jar`.

 # Clarifications